1jss/tcl-editor/README.md

 **Bold**

 ### Todo
-- [ ] Navigate up and down in folders
+- [x] Navigate up and down in folders
 - [ ] Unify mac and linux code with checks
 - [ ] Package linux with .desktop file
 - [ ] Search in main editor window
 - [ ] Scroll in sidebar menu
+- [ ] Set DPI from environment